certego/fw1-loggrabber/README.md

 ## Installation

-Currently building FW1-LogGrabber is supported only for the Linux platform, and has been tested with both gcc-2.95 and gcc-4.8.2.
+Building FW1-LogGrabber is supported for the Linux platform only, and has been tested with:
+* Ubuntu 12.04, GNU GCC 4.6.3
+* Gentoo ~amd64, GNU GCC 4.8.2

 FW1-LogGrabber uses API-functions from Checkpoint's [OPSEC SDK 6.0 linux30](http://supportcontent.checkpoint.com/file_download?id=7385).